twinleaf/libtio/README.md

-# libtwinleaf
+# libtio

-libtwinleaf is a C library to interface a native program to twinleaf sensors.
+libtio is a C library to interface a native program to Twinleaf sensors.

 TODO